johnchronis/uw-search/README.md

 ### Note
-If the searchbench is not producing output for an experiment the most propable cause it that a parameter is not tab separated in the "experiment.tsv"
+If the searchbench is not producing output for an experiment the most probable cause it that a parameter is not tab separated in the "experiment.tsv"

 ## Implementation